Fatal crash closes Highway 401 near Belleville, Ont.

 One person was pronounced dead at the scene and another was taken to hospital with serious injuries.

-The highway is closed between the County Road 49 and Shannonville Road exits, police said.
+The highway was closed in both directions between the County Road 49 and Shannonville Road exits for much of the morning.

 Images from a fire chief at the scene showed debris scattered across the highway.